 What is it that you are hoping to come away with at the end of the program?

-Why would you recommend this program to others?
+Why would you recommend the Leadership Pipeline program to others?